Blue Sky Studios: 1989–2002: Visual effects, television commercials and Bunny

-2002–2018: Feature films under 20th Century Fox
+2002–2019: Feature films under 20th Century Fox

-In March 1999, Fox decided to sell VIFX to another visual effects house, Rhythm & Hues Studios, while Blue Sky Studios would remain under Fox.
-According to Chris Wedge, Fox considered selling Blue Sky as well by 2000 due to financial difficulties in the visual effects industry in general.
+In March 1999, Fox decided to sell VIFX to another visual effects and animation company, Rhythm & Hues Studios, while Blue Sky Studios would remain under Fox.
+According to Wedge, Fox considered selling Blue Sky as well by 2000 due to financial difficulties in the visual effects industry in general.
 Instead, Wedge, film producer Lori Forte, and animation executive Chris Meledandri presented Fox with a script for a comedy feature film titled Ice Age.
 Studio management pressured staff to sell their remaining shares and options to Fox on the promise of continued employment on feature-length films.
-The studio moved to White Plains NY and started production on Ice Age.
+The studio moved to White Plains, New York and started production on Ice Age.
 As the film wrapped, Fox feared that it might bomb at the box office.
 They terminated half of the production staff and tried unsuccessfully to find a buyer for the film and the studio.
 Instead, Ice Age was released by 20th Century Fox on March 15, 2002, and was a critical and commercial success, receiving a nomination for an Academy Award for Best Animated Feature at the 75th Academy Awards in 2003.
 The film established Blue Sky as the third studio, after Pixar and DreamWorks Animation, to launch a successful CGI franchise.

-In January 2009, the studio moved from White Plains, New York to Greenwich, Connecticut, taking advantage of the state's 30 percent tax credit and having more space to grow.
-The studio stated in April 2017 that it intended to stay in Connecticut until 2025.
+In January 2009, the studio moved from White Plains to Greenwich, Connecticut, taking advantage of the state's 30 percent tax credit and having more space to grow.
+In April 2017, the studio stated that it intended to stay in Connecticut until 2025.

-In 2013, Chris Wedge took a leave of absence to direct Paramount Animation's live-action/computer-animated film Monster Trucks.
+In 2013, Wedge took a leave of absence to direct Paramount Animation's live-action/animated film Monster Trucks.
 He then returned to Blue Sky Studios and worked on multiple projects for the company, such as serving as an executive producer.